 - 2.2.1 Provide guidance, address database schema, and necessary workflows to state and local officials as they work, either in-house or with private contractors, to create, develop and maintain address point data.
 This can increase the likelihood that the data created will be suitable for the range of intended applications and likely future applications.
-The maintenance of address data is necessary for the data to be current and accurate.
-The requirements of maintenance involving stewardship and reporting of errors and handling updates is located in the NESDI Governance Plan and current Nebraska Address Database Business Plan.
-These plans are currently in draft and are forthcoming. - 2.2.2 Enhance coordination and program management across jurisdictional boundaries by insuring that address point data can be horizontally integrated across jurisdictional and/or project boundaries, and other framework data layers for regional or statewide applications. - 2.2.3 Save public resources by facilitating the sharing of address point data among public agencies or sub-divisions of agencies by incorporating data standards and following guidelines.
+The maintenance of address data is necessary for the data to be current and accurate. - 2.2.2 Enhance coordination and program management across jurisdictional boundaries by insuring that address point data can be horizontally integrated across jurisdictional and/or project boundaries, and other framework data layers for regional or statewide applications. - 2.2.3 Save public resources by facilitating the sharing of address point data among public agencies or sub-divisions of agencies by incorporating data standards and following guidelines.
 Data that is developed by one entity can be done in a way that is suitable to serve the multiple needs of other entities.
-This avoids the costly duplication of developing and maintaining similar address point data in the state. - 2.2.4 Make address point data current and readily accessible to the wide range of potential users through NebraskaMAP and other necessary resources.
-The statewide address database layer will be distributed according to requirements identified in the NESDI Governance Plan and current Nebraska Address Database Business Plan. - 2.2.5 Facilitate harmonious, trans-agency and public policy decision-making and implementation by enabling multiple agencies and levels of government to access and appropriately use current address data.
-This can make it more likely that intersecting public policy decisions, across levels of government, will be based on the same information.

-- 2.2.6 Lay the foundation for facilitating intergovernmental partnerships for the acquisition and development of high-quality address point data by defining standards that increase the likelihood that this data will meet the needs of multiple users. - 2.2.7 Establish and promote the integration and interrelationships of address data with related NESDI framework layers through geometric placement and attributes.
+This avoids the costly duplication of developing and maintaining similar address point data in the state. - 2.2.4 Make address point data current and readily accessible to the wide range of potential users through NebraskaMAP and other necessary resources. - 2.2.5 Facilitate harmonious, trans-agency and public policy decision-making and implementation by enabling multiple agencies and levels of government to access and appropriately use current address data.
+This can make it more likely that intersecting public policy decisions, across levels of government, will be based on the same information. - 2.2.6 Lay the foundation for facilitating intergovernmental partnerships for the acquisition and development of high-quality address point data by defining standards that increase the likelihood that this data will meet the needs of multiple users. - 2.2.7 Establish and promote the integration and interrelationships of address data with related NESDI framework layers through geometric placement and attributes.